 The proposed BSA sites in the 'land subject to conservation measures' will generate 2,427 ecosystem credits (343 for CPW SPW, 1,800 for SSTF, 198 for RFEF and 86 GMDR), i.e. subject to the approval of the red flag variation requests, all ecosystem credits are met and significantly exceeded by the proposed on-site conservation measures.
-These same BSA sites will generate 6,232 species credits (1,348 for Koala, 1,347 Squirrel Glider, 1,181 Cumberland Plain Land Snail, 856 Southern Myotis and 1,500 Pomaderris brunnea species credits i.e. there will be a deficit of 108 Koala credits and significant surpluses for all other species.
-The deficit of Koala credits (108) will be met by retiring 99 Koala species already held by Lendlease (Credit ID holder 650) from the Campbelltown Koala population purchased from the Noorumba Reserve Biobank site (BA239) and the purchase of 9 Koala credits from registered biobank sites outside the BCAA or Biodiversity Stewardship sites or the BCT (subject to an assessment of credit equivalency), as outlined in Section 6 of this report.
+These same BSA sites will generate 6,344 species credits (1,460 for Koala, 1,347 Squirrel Glider, 1,181 Cumberland Plain Land Snail, 856 Southern Myotis and 1,500 Pomaderris brunnea species credits i.e. there will be a deficit of 284 Koala credits and significant surpluses for all other species.
+The deficit of Koala credits (284) will be met by the purchase of additional Koala species credits from registered Biobank or Biodiversity Stewardship sites in the region (following an application for reasonable equivalence) or via the purchase of biodiversity credits from the Biodiversity Conservation Trust (BCT).
+Lendlease (Credit ID holder 650) already holds 99 Koala credits from the Campbelltown Koala population purchased from the Noorumba Reserve Biobank site (BA239).
+The remaining deficit for Koala credits is therefore 185 credits.